Home

 Search

-Disability Inclusion Working Group
+Disability Inclusion

 Persons with disabilities are disproportionately affected by humanitarian emergencies and are among the most marginalized in any crisis-affected community.
 Children with disabilities are consistently reported to have higher rates of malnutrition, stunting and wasting.

-Research shows that malnutrition and disability are closely interrelated.
+Disability is a risk factor for malnutrition, but childhood malnutrition can also lead to disability.
 Children with disabilities are often at a greater risk of malnutrition, and in emergencies face significant barriers to accessing life-saving relief when they need it most.
 Additionally, childhood malnutrition can also lead to disabilities later in life.
 For instance, disabilities that appear in adulthood may be the result of being malnourished as a child.
 More needs to be done to prevent and treat malnutrition among persons with disabilities during emergencies.

-The Disability Inclusion Working Group provides technical support, knowledge and resources to nutrition practitioners in order to more adequately and appropriately address nutrition needs among children and adults with disabilities in emergencies and helps them to create more inclusive nutrition programs.
-The group aims to create a safe space for interactive dialogue between professionals from different fields (Nutrition in Emergencies (NiE), Disability Inclusion, Development etc.) to ensure frontline practitioners are equipped to improve nutrition outcomes for infants and children with disabilities and feeding difficulties.
-In operation since 2023, active GNC partners meet once a month and include ACF, ENN, Save the Children, UNICEF, IFE Core Group.
-New members always welcome.
+Established in 2023, the Disability Inclusion Working Group aims to create a safe space for dialogue between professionals from different fields – including Nutrition in Emergencies (NiE), Disability Inclusion, Development, and more – to ensure frontline practitioners are equipped to improve nutrition outcomes for infants and children with disabilities and feeding difficulties.
+Partners active in the working group include Action Against Hunger, Emergency Nutrition Network, Save the Children International, UNICEF, and IFE Core Group.
+New members are welcome to join at any time.

 Key Activities